 - Choose how employees request matches.
 While many companies enlist an online CSR platform to help manage the match request process, others opt for downloadable PDFs or paper forms.
-While any of these options will work, keep in mind that online match applications tend to be the easiest to manage from all ends.
+Either of these options will work.
+Keep in mind that online match applications tend to be the easiest to manage from all ends.
 The simpler your request process, the more likely your employees are to follow through—meaning more of the previously mentioned benefits for you.

 Then, once you’ve determined how participants will request their company match (and submit details from their nonprofit donation), be sure to communicate that to all employees.
-And don’t forget to provide step-by-step instructions on how to access any portals or forms required.
+And don’t forget to provide step-by-step instructions on accessing any portals or forms required.

 - Promote the opportunity to current employees.
-Studies on workplace giving show that although 26+ million individuals work for companies that match gifts, more than 78% of them are completely unaware.
-Make sure your employees are not among that number by highlighting your new matching gift opportunities throughout multiple internal communication channels.
+Studies on workplace giving show that although 26+ million individuals work for companies that match gifts, more than 78% of them are entirely unaware.
+Ensure your employees are not among that number by highlighting your new matching gift opportunities through multiple internal communication channels.

-- Incorporate gift matching in onboarding going forward.
+- Incorporate gift matching in onboarding in the future.
 Now, your whole staff should know about your gift-matching initiatives.
-But what happens when new team members are brought on board?
-Make sure they’re introduced to matching gifts at multiple touchpoints throughout their start at the job.
-Include information on your matching gift program within employee benefits materials, during onboarding meetings, and with payroll details!
+But what happens when new team members start?
+Introduce them to matching gifts at multiple touchpoints throughout their start at the job.
+For example, include information on your matching gift program within employee benefits materials, during onboarding meetings, and with payroll details!

 Even if you have an existing matching gift program offered at your company, it may still be a good idea to take a closer look at steps #4 and #5.
 See what a bigger impact you can make on your community when your staff is encouraged to do the same!

-Perhaps your company already offers a matching gift program that you’re looking to revamp with more efficient practices.
-Or maybe you’ve followed the steps outlined above, and you’re about to launch your newest giving initiative.
+Perhaps your company already offers a matching gift program that you want to revamp with more efficient practices.
+Or maybe you’ve followed the steps outlined above and are about to launch your newest giving initiative.